Table of Contents

 My sister joined me for a bit and we headed to Cebu as our launching point for the surrounding islands.
 We went to Bohol to see the popular Chocolate Hills and tiny tarsier monkeys and to Siquijor to visit mystical island healers.
 Bohol was very touristic but Siquijor was incredible.

-Once Joni returned home, it was back to Cebu where I met a fun group who I travelled with down the island for whale shark snorkelling and waterfalls (Oslob and Moalboal).
+Once Joni left, it was back to Cebu where I met a fun group who I travelled with down the island for whale shark snorkelling and waterfalls (Oslob and Moalboal).
 Afterwards, I headed to my favourite Filipino stop, Malapascua island where I took another dive qualification and went searching for sharks.

-For contrast, I then visited touristic island, Boracay where I made some fun friends and spent six nights partying.
-I finished off my two months in the Philippines with a couple of nights in local Iloilo city where I took a day trip to Guimaras, otherwise known as the island of mangos.
+For contrast, I then visited touristy island, Boracay where I made some fun friends and spent six nights partying.
+I finished my two months in the Philippines with a couple of nights in local Iloilo city where I took a day trip to Guimaras, otherwise known as the island of mangos.

 Despite spending almost eight weeks in the Philippines, there were still places I wanted to go and didn’t make it to.
 Travel is time-consuming because all the islands are so far from one another (this can also add to the cost).
 However, the culture is so warm and welcoming – I honestly don’t think I’ve ever met people as friendly.
 Learning about local lives whilst volunteering was also very humbling and made me appreciate my lot.